Mimic (Marvel Comics): Exiles

-Although Rankin is accustomed to leading, he defers leadership to Blink on the grounds that she is from a reality that is more removed from the 'mainstream' universe than the other Exiles, and will therefore be able to make the judgement calls that their missions require without being potentially compromised by her connection to the counterparts of their opponents.
-Rankin also begins a romantic relationship with Blink.
+Although Mimic is accustomed to leading, he defers leadership of the Exiles to Blink on the grounds that she is from a reality that is more removed from the 'mainstream' universe than the other Exiles, and will therefore be able to make the judgement calls that their missions require without being potentially compromised by her connection to the counterparts of their opponents.
 The Exiles' missions grow increasingly dangerous, and Mimic is forced to kill more than once to safeguard entire realities.
-Many of those he slays are alternate versions of heroes he knows as allies in his home reality and their deaths weigh heavily on his mind, Mimic coming to increasingly resent how so many versions of the people he knows have been corrupted by their power.
-After an encounter with the sorcery of a vampiric Union Jack, Mimic is trapped for four years on an Earth overrun by the Brood.
-On this Earth, he is implanted with a Brood egg.
-He returns to his teammates incubating an egg only held at bay by his acquired healing factor.
-The Brood egg hatches during a moment of weakness, and the possessed Rankin is forced to attack his teammates, killing Mariko Yashida (Sunfire).
-Devastated by his actions, Mimic swears never to kill again.
-During an encounter with Weapon X, Mimic is forced to mimic Deadpool's healing factor in order to survive.
-Unfortunately for Mimic, the healing factor also comes with Deadpool's unique skin condition; the very sight of which instigated a conflict with Blink concerning their relationship.
-After swearing never to kill again, his subsequent hesitation to do so, further compounded by an illusion in which Blink claims to no longer love him, allows the villain Proteus to possess him when the Exiles visit the House of M version of the regular Marvel Universe.
-After Proteus leaves Mimic's burnt husk of a corpse, the Exiles put his body into stasis.
-Blink later takes him back to his home reality for burial.
+Many of those he kills are alternate versions of heroes he knows as allies in his home reality and their deaths weigh heavily on his mind.
+Mimic's subsequent hesitation to kill, further compounded by an illusion in which Blink claims to no longer love him, allows the villain Proteus to possess him.
+Proteus' powers wither Mimic's body, eventually leaving him as a burnt husk.

 The Big M

-Set on Earth-5423, another alternate Mimic called The Big M was his world's greatest criminal and leader of the Brotherhood of Evil Mutants.
-With his team he slaughtered his reality's X-Men and committed numerous other crimes — including mass murder — until he was finally captured by the Avengers and sent to a high security prison.

-He encounters the Exiles Mimic when the latter enters his dimension.
-Using his telepathy, The Big M reads the Exiles Mimic's mind and realizes that the only difference between the lives they led is that while one of them accepted Xavier's offer of training and help, the other rejected it and sought a more destructive path.
-He reforms and reinvents the Brotherhood as his world's X-Men.
-He retains the powers of Magneto, Professor X, Cannonball, Blink, and one unknown mutant.
+An alternate universe version of Mimic from Earth-5423 appears in Exiles.
+This version, also known as The Big M, is a notorious criminal and leader of the Brotherhood of Mutants.
+He killed his universe's X-Men and committed numerous other crimes — including mass murder — until he was captured by the Avengers and sent to a high-security prison.
+After encountering the Exiles version of Mimic, Mimic realizes that the only difference between the lives they led is that while one of them accepted Xavier's offer of training and help, the other rejected it and sought a more destructive path.
+He reforms and reinvents his Brotherhood as the second iteration of the X-Men.